hipeta/metap/README.md

 1. Download metap from git.
 1. Move the directory to quicklisp local-project directory.
 1. (ql:quickload :metap)
-1. (metap:register-m1-m2-pair your-class your-metaclass) and your-class (and subclasses) become the instance of your-metaclass
+1. (metap:register-m1-m2-pair your-class your-metaclass) and subclasses of your-class become the instance of your-metaclass

 See cl-singleton-mixin (https://github.com/hipeta/cl-singleton-mixin) which is written by using metap.